-Restless leg syndrome, a nervous system disorder that creates a “pins and needles” feeling and prompts an unconscious urge to move your feet.
+A disorder called restless leg syndrome creates a “pins and needles” feeling and prompts an unconscious urge to move your feet.
 This can disturb your sleep.
 It’s one of the more unusual symptoms of iron deficiency, according to Dr. Tong.

 Your hands and feet may feel cold

 The old saying may be “cold hands, warm heart,” is true—your body is shunting the fewer red blood cells into the places that count, like your heart, brain, and liver, says Dr. Katz.
-So cold extremeties (and skin in general) is a sign you may be iron-deficienct.
+So cold extremities (and skin in general) is a sign you may be iron-deficient.
 In fact, there are many surprising conditions your hands might predict.